cadonuno/extractallfindings/README.md

-Gets ALL findings for an application profile.
+Gets all findings of the specified scan typesfor an application profile and saves them to a.

 *Note*: This script requires Python 3!